 - Making sure that every meeting is necessary and effective

 Business process improvement is critical for competitive success, but it doesn’t have to be overwhelming.
-Some changes will involve a major project, but many can be done quickly and ad-hoc.
+Some changes will involve a significant project, but many can be done quickly and ad-hoc.
 With the right process improvement software in place and some good food for thought, your team will be offering ideas in no time.